jaimindp/dollar_cost_average_dip_buying/README.md

 2. Load up your spot wallet with USD or USDT or whatever currency you want to use to buy crypto
 <br></br>
-3. Create API keys with 'trading' permissions enabled and load
+3. Create API keys with 'trading' permissions enabled
 <br></br>
 4. Put your API keys in a json file called `keys.json` one directory above the repo (Only the exchange keys used to trade need to be included)